ray-project/ray/doc/source/rllib/rllib-catalogs.rst

 - :py:meth:`~ray.rllib.core.models.catalog.Catalog.build_encoder`
 - :py:meth:`~ray.rllib.core.models.catalog.Catalog.get_action_dist_cls`

-You can override these to quickly hack what models RL Modules build.
+You can override these to quickly hack what models RLModules build.
 Other methods are private and should only be overridden to make deep changes to the decision tree to enhance the capabilities of Catalogs.
 Additionally, :py:meth:`~ray.rllib.core.models.catalog.Catalog.get_tokenizer_config` is a method that can be used when tokenization is required.
 By default, this happens only for recurrent Encoders (e.g. :py:class:`~ray.rllib.core.models.torch.encoder.TorchLSTMEncoder`),